Acosix/alfresco-keycloak/docs/Reference-Repository-Subsystem.md

 ### Technical - Role Name Filters / Mappers

 The following technical role mapping configuration properties are supported by the subsystem to control which names should be mapped and to which Alfresco authority names.
-Properties in the table use the key patterns `keycloak.roles.&lt;category&gt;.&lt;type&gt;.property.&lt;property&gt;` or `keycloak.roles.&lt;category&gt;.&lt;type&gt;.property.&lt;property&gt;.map.&lt;subKey&gt;`.
+Properties in the table use the key patterns `keycloak.roles.<category>.<type>.property.<property>` or `keycloak.roles.<category>.<type>.property.<property>.map.<subKey>`.

 | Category | Type | Property | Sub-Key | Default Value | Description |
 | --- | --- | --- | --- | ---: | --- |